VeselayaShishka/CSVEditor/README.md

   ### DB Initialization

-      terminal in the project root directory and run
+      open terminal in the project root directory and run

            dotnet ef database update

-      Comman will automatically create the CsvEditorDb on your local SQL Server
+      Command will automatically create the CsvEditorDb on your local SQL Server

   ### Running the project

       Project can be started via IDE UI or by executing following command in the terminal

             dotnet run

   ### Testing application